Cooking and Reuse

 However, hens will not be sustained by kitchen scraps alone: Omnivorous hens like a varied diet.
 Avoid feeding hens anything that has gone off as they could become sick from it.
 Meat, citrus fruits, onions and potato peelings are best avoided.
 Scratching around the garden should provide hens with some slugs, snails, weeds and grass which will add further variety to their diet.
 Layers pellets can be bought from agricultural supply shops and some pet shops, hardware stores and veterinary clinics.
 Depending on factors such as the type of feed, the weight of the bird, the time of the year and level of outdoor access, hens will eat approximately 125g – 180g of feed per day.

-All poultry premises, regardless of size or whether or not they are kept on a commercial basis, must be registered with the Department of Agriculture, Fisheries and Food (DAFF).
+All poultry premises, regardless of size or whether or not they are kept on a commercial basis, must be registered with the Department of Agriculture, Food and the Marine.
 All persons involved in owning, keeping, dealing or trading in poultry must be registered under the Diseases of Animals Act 1966 (Registration of Poultry Premises) Order 2008 (S.I.
 No. 42 of 2008 as amended by S.I.
 No. 57 of 2011) and adhere to the disease prevention and control requirement set out by this legislation.
-See DAFF for more.
+See DAFM for more.

 Photograph by Louise Wallace